-The program review process will follow the cycle below, with exceptions determined by the Provost in collaboration with the appropriate Dean(s) and Department.
+The program review process will follow the cycle below, with exceptions\ determined by the Provost in collaboration with the appropriate Dean(s) and Department.

-- Every year The appropriate Dean will review the annual report and assessment reports (full/interim). - Every semester, approximately four departments will be asked to complete a self-study based on the four most recent annual and assessment reports for each of their programs.
-In preparing the self-study, departments will respond to a standardized set of questions, but they may include any additional information that their faculty believe is important for the external review.
-The initial cycle of program reviews will be based on the five-year cycle established by the Academic Assessment Committee (AAC) such that the departmental self-study will be concurrent with or following their submission of a full assessment report.
-The cycle will repeat once all non-accredited programs have been reviewed.
-(Please note: During the year that departments complete the Program Review, the department will be exempt from submitting both Assessment and Annual Department Reports.) - In most instances, in the same semester that the self-study is due, an external reviewer will receive the department's self-study and all supporting materials.
-In the following semester, the external reviewer(s) will conduct a site visit that includes meeting with the faculty, the Dean(s) and Provost.
+The initial cycle of program reviews will be based on the 5-year cycle established by the Academic Assessment Committee (AAC) such that the departmental self-study will be concurrent with or following their submission of a full assessment report.
+The cycle will repeat once all non-reviewed programs have been reviewed.
+(Please note: During the year that departments complete the Program Review, the department will be exempt from submitting both Assessment and Annual Department Reports.)

+Every year the appropriate Dean will review departmental annual reports and assessment reports (full/interim).

-^{} For programs accredited by a nationally recognized accreditor, the periodic accreditation review of the program(s) may substitute for the external review and preparation of the self-study, even if the accreditation cycle is longer than 5 years.
+\For programs accredited by a nationally recognized accreditor, the periodic accreditation review of the program(s) may substitute for the external review and preparation of the self-study, even if the accreditation cycle is longer than 5 years.